 Original Research Article

-Effect of Parity, Lactation stage, Udder and teat morphology on Milk yield and composition of Kankrej cows at organized farm
+“Influence of Parity, Lactation Stage, Udder and Teat Morphology on Milk Yield and Composition in Kankrej Cows under Organized Farm Conditions”

 Abstract

 A study was conducted to evaluate the effects of various factors on test day milk yield (TDMY) and milk composition of Kankrej cows.
 Data representing 305 Kankrej cows maintained at Livestock research station, Sardarkrushinagar were analyzed to determine the effect of parity, stage of lactation, udder and teat morphology on test day milk yield (TDMY) and milk composition.
 The study also aimed to evaluate the correlations between TDMY and key milk constituents.
 The least squares mean values for TDMY, fat, SNF, protein, lactose and total solids was found as 8.44 ± 0.30 kg, 3.96 ± 0.14%, 8.77 ± 0.07%, 3.23 ± 0.03%, 4.81 ± 0.05% and 12.73 ± 0.15%, respectively.